ronakupadhyaya/Horizons-week-07/day2/hohoho/README.md

 completed later on.

 Let's start by adding a route on the backend to allow the user to add another user as their friend.
-It should take a single parameter, user, and if it successfully finds that user, it should add them to the user's friend list in the database and return the friend's username and ID, otherwise it should return an error.
+It should take a single parameter, `user`, and if it successfully finds that user, it should add them to the user's friend list in the database and return the friend's username and ID, otherwise it should return an error.
 Create a `POST /friend` route for this.